vishalkashyap95/BDO_DataEngineering_Tasks/README.md

     Better to use any cloud platform for this.
   - Keeping all the components in same VPC and Zone/Region would definitely reduce the latency.
   - The cloud services are easy to setup, configurable and are autoscalable with few configurations.
-  - Processing of data would be fault taulerant as Spark maintains the lineage graph, and RDDs can be re-build using the graph, so it can retrive lost partitions in terms of failure.
+  - Processing of data would be fault taulerant as Spark maintains the lineage graph, and RDDs can be re-built using the graph, so it can retrive the lost data in failure.
   ```

 </dl>